andipaetzold/tttt-discord/README.md

 ## Voice Commands

-The bot automatically gives commands 1/2/5/10/15/30 seconds, 1/2/3/5/10 minutes before a change or the start of the race.
+The bot automatically gives commands 1/2/5/10/15/30 seconds and 1/2/3/5/10 minutes before a change or the start of the race.
 Also, a command is given on the actual change/start and when skipping an athlete.

 ## Data Privacy